DonYoon/guestbook/README.md

 - Built using LAMP stack (Linux, Apache, MySQL, PHP)
 - Utilises Bootstrap for responsive design

-## Installation
+## Getting Started

-1. Clone the repository to your local machine or server:
+1. **Clone the repository to your local machine or server:**

   git clone https://github.com/yourusername/guestbook.git

+  Replace `your-username` with your GitHub username.

-2. Set up a LAMP environment on your server.
-Ensure that Apache, MySQL, and PHP are installed and configured.
+2. **Set up a LAMP environment on your server.
+Ensure that Apache, MySQL, and PHP are installed and configured.**

-3. Import the `guestbook.sql` file into your MySQL database to create the guestbook table.
+3. **Import the `guestbook.sql` file into your MySQL database to create the guestbook table.**

-4. Update the `submit_guestbook.php` and `view_guestbook.php` files with your database connection information (hostname, username, password, and database name).
+4. **Update the `submit_guestbook.php` and `view_guestbook.php` files with your database connection information (hostname, username, password, and database name).**

-5. Configure your Apache server to serve the Guestbook project files.
+5. **Configure your Apache server to serve the Guestbook project files.**

-6. Open a web browser and navigate to the Guestbook project on your server.
+6. **Open a web browser and navigate to the Guestbook project on your server.**

 ## Usage